-The policy addresses the possibility of student misconduct, and sets out responsibilities and centre systems for reporting and dealing with suspected misconduct.
+This policy addresses the possibility of pupil malpractice, and sets out responsibilities and centre systems for reporting and dealing with suspected malpractice.
+This section of the policy should be read in conjunction with the school's Malpractice Policy, Non-Examination Assessment Policy and Internal Appeals Policy (Examinations).